 We should have a level child health playing field, and we have laid this out in 1688, which is in the House, and in 1564, which is in the Senate.
 And it lays out what would make a terrific next incremental step in seeing that we have a decent, coherent, fair child health system.
 And we’re trying to get as many of those included in any CHIP reauthorization as we can, so we hope that the Democrats and the Republicans this week, as they mark up this CHIP bill, will say all children, or more of the children — I don’t want to see five million, four million, three million children left behind.
 None of them would leave their children behind for another two or three or five years.
 We want to see that every child gets all the benefits they need.
 And we want to make it simple and easy for parents.

-And then we want to cover all pregnant women, because the infant mortality rate is twenty-fourth in the world, and low birth rate rates twenty-second in the world, are a disgrace.
+And then we want to cover all pregnant women, because the infant mortality rate is 24th in the world, and low birth rate rates 22nd in the world, are a disgrace.
 And this gets many children off to the wrong start.
 But these should be no-brainers.
 And so, we hope that the Democrats will stand up and do what is good policy for children.
-And then we’ll deal with the President when we have to deal with the President.
+And then we’ll deal with the president when we have to deal with the president.
 And if he chooses to veto a bill to give children dental care and mental healthcare and treat their asthma in a cost-effective way, then I hope they will override that veto, because he’s not right and he’s not protecting the interests of the American people or our American children, and he’s going against their will.